Use case

 Give an agent its own Git identity

-Create a dedicated role for an agent, give it its own SSH key and GitHub host alias, and use gitrole to keep automated commits and pushes separate from human identities.
+Create a dedicated Git identity role, SSH key, and GitHub host alias for an agent so automated commits and pushes stay separate from human identities.

 When to use this